-Civil forfeiture—where the government can take and sell your property without ever charging you with a crime, let alone convicting you of one—is one of the greatest threats to property rights in the nation.
-To make matters worse, such forfeitures often fund law enforcement officials’ budgets, giving them a direct financial incentive to abuse this power.
-Unfortunately, law enforcement agencies frequently fail to disclose what they seize or how they use forfeiture proceeds.
-This lack of accountability to state legislators and the public only makes a bad problem worse.
+Civil forfeiture—where the government can take and keep your property without ever charging you with a crime, let alone convicting you of one—is one of the greatest threats to property rights in the nation.
+Such forfeitures often supplements the budgets of police, sheriff and prosecutors’ offices, giving them a direct financial incentive to abuse this power.

-State legislators must stand up for property rights and demand better accountability.
+State legislators should demand transparency.
 IJ’s Model Seizure and Forfeiture Reporting Act is the first step.
-It provides legislators with the information necessary for basic oversight of members of the executive branch—law enforcement agencies—who seize and forfeit private property under state and federal forfeiture laws.
+It provides legislators with the information necessary to check members of the executive branch who seize and forfeit property.